xmtrinidad/code-challenges/design-patterns/NOTES.md

 ## Singleton Pattern

 Classes that are instantiated one, and accessed globally.
 A single instance is shared throughout the entire application.

+## Proxy Pattern

+Use a proxy to interact with an object.
+Utilized the Proxy object (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)